-Had we lived in the fourteenth century we would most certainly have used the term stress.
+Had we lived in the 14th century we would most certainly have used the term stress.
 But, with one or two notable exceptions, it would have had very little to do with our psychological state, except perhaps by implication.
-Stress had more to do with adversity, hardship or some form of affliction.
-It was not until the eighteenth and nineteenth century that a shift in meaning started to occur.
+Stress had more to do with adversity, hardship, or some form of affliction.
+It was not until the 18th and 19th century that a shift in meaning started to occur.